Exactness and the topology of the space of invariant random equivalence relations: Preliminaries

 In this subsection we recall some basic facts about Benjamini--Schramm convergence.
 The reader is referred to the survey paper of Aldous and Lyons \cite{AldousLyons} and the book of Lovasz \cite{Lovasz} for a thorough introduction to the topic.

-Let $\GG$ (resp.~$\GGG$) denote the set of isomorphism classes of rooted (resp.~doubly rooted) countable connected graphs with degree bounded by $d\in \NN$.
-For a rooted graph $(G,u)$, let $B_r(G,u)$ denote the ball of radius $r$ in $G$ about $u$ with root at $u$.
-We endow $\GG$ with the metric defined by
+Let $\GG$ denote the set of isomorphism classes of rooted, connected, locally finite graphs.
+For a rooted graph $(G,u)$, let $B_r(G,u)$ denote the rooted ball of radius $r$ in $G$ about $u$.
+We endow $\GG$ with the complete and separable metric defined by

-for $(G,u),(H,v)\in\GG$.
-This metric makes $\GG$ a compact zero-dimensional Polish space.
-A similarly defined metric gives rise to a Polish topology on $\GGG$ with the same properties.